HanWenfang/syncless/trunk/README.txt

 A23.
 As of now, Windows support is not implemented.
 Since that would be
-     a considerably large piece of work, and it has low priority for the Syncless developers, Windows support probably never be implemented.
+     a considerably large piece of work, and it has low priority for the Syncless developers, Windows support will probably never be implemented.

      Currently you need a recent Unix system to run Syncless.
-It should work on Linux, FreeBSD, NetBSD, OpenBSD, Mac OS X and Solaris.
+It should work on Linux (works on 2.6), FreeBSD, NetBSD, OpenBSD, Mac OS X (works on 10.5) and Solaris.
 If you have a desktop or server Unix system on which Syncless doesn't compile or work properly, please let us know, so we can fix it.

 Q24.
 What are the dependencies of Syncless?